ziy0ung1234/ziy0ung-study/drf/Authentication-and-Permissions.md

 ## Add User model Endpoint

-- add users in serializers.py
+### add users in serializers.py
-- Because the relationship of the User model and snippets is 'reverse', snippets doesn't include automatically when we use Modelserializer class.
+- Because the relationship of the User model and snippets is 'reverse', snippets is not include automatically when we use Modelserializer class.
 So have to add fields explicitly.

 ```py
 from django.contrib.auth.models import User